Uniqueness of the multiplicative cyclotomic trace: and as multiplicative theories

 \end{proposition}

-\begin{proof} The existence of the symmetric monoidal projective model structure is standard.
-The criterion of \cite[5.8]{CisTab} and the fact that the (opposite of the) Morita equivalences on $\Spcat^{\cpt}$ are closed under the smash product implies that $\sPre^\mathrm{Mor}((\Spcat^{\cpt})^{\op})$ is a symmetric monoidal model category.
-The fact that the $\i$-categorical Yoneda is fully-faithful \cite[5.1.3.1]{HTT} implies that there is an equivalence
+\begin{proof} The existence of the symmetric monoidal projective model structure on $\sPre((\Spcat^{\cpt})^{\op}$ is straightforward (e.g., see~\cite[4.2]{DundasRoendigsOstvaer}).
+The criterion of \cite[5.8]{CisTab} and the fact that the (opposite of the) Morita equivalences on $\Spcat^{\cpt}$ are closed under the smash product imply that $\sPre^\mathrm{Mor}((\Spcat^{\cpt})^{\op})$ is a symmetric monoidal model category.
+The fact that the $\i$-categorical Yoneda embedding is fully-faithful \cite[5.1.3.1]{HTT} implies that there is an equivalence